SamirTalwar/webops-workshop/PREREQUISITES.md

 3. [Ansible][].
 4. [mosh][] (if available for your platform), which is like SSH (and uses it to bootstrap itself) but can handle flaky connections much more gracefully.

+Then clone this repository.
+All local commands are expected to be run from the root of this repository.

 [Bash on Windows Installation Guide]: https://msdn.microsoft.com/en-us/commandline/wsl/install_guide
 [PuTTY]: http://www.chiark.greenend.org.uk/~sgtatham/putty/
 [Ansible]: https://www.ansible.com/